Export BOLD observation model output

 Parameters

-type : str, optional ‘network’ — nodes colored by state on graph layout. ‘phase’ — trailing trajectory in phase space. ‘timeseries’ — evolving time-series traces.
+type : str or list of str, optional Single panel type: ‘network’ — nodes colored by state on graph layout. ‘phase’ — trailing trajectory in phase space. ‘timeseries’ — evolving time-series traces. ‘pendulum’ — dual-panel: pendulum bob + timeseries.
 A state variable name — selects that variable, then animates.
-If None, auto-selects ‘network’ when a network is available, otherwise ‘timeseries’. **kwargs Forwarded to the animation function.
+List of panel types for custom multi-panel layout: e.g. ['pendulum_bob', 'timeseries'], ['phase', 'timeseries'] If None, auto-selects based on available metadata. **kwargs Forwarded to the animation function.

 Returns